 Those with Down Syndrome will have development profiles that often suggest mild or moderate intellectual disability.
 But that said, cognitive development will widely vary from one individual to another.
 Children with the condition will reach their development milestones, later than other children of their age.
 They can be things like speech impairments where therapy may be needed to teach the child to talk.
 Fine motor skills can also be negatively impacted.
-In general a child with Down Syndrome will;
+In general, a child with Down Syndrome will;

-We must also remember however, that these children can grow up to become active and working members of our communities.
+We must also remember, however, that these children can grow up to become active and working members of our communities.

 You will definitely need to know the medical details of how to care for them and what you should do during an emergency be it medical or behavioural.
-In addition to this you should also be able to cultivate within you, a sense of patience, compassion and empathy.
+In addition to this, you should also be able to cultivate within you, a sense of patience, compassion, and empathy.
 Don’t mistake empathy for sympathy.
 What they need would be your respect and understanding and the willingness to receive the same treatment as you would offer to any other child.

 People with the disorder will receive health care just like others receive them for the various conditions that they have in conjunction with the disorder.
 Early intervention can help individuals maximise their potential and will prepare them to take on an active societal role.